BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGradientAnisotropicDiffusionImage.md

-# ITK Gradient Anisotropic Diffusion Image Filter (ITKGradientAnisotropicDiffusionImage)
+# ITK Gradient Anisotropic Diffusion Image Filter

 This filter performs anisotropic diffusion on a scalar itk::Image using the classic Perona-Malik, gradient magnitude based equation.